Neural flow matching models

 1. Path design for discrete data – Fisher FM shows promise but requires score‑norm annealing hyper‑schedules.
 (Davis et al. 2024)

-2. Long‑horizon RL integration – Flow Policy Optimisation frames PPO as conditional FM, yet variance explodes beyond 1 k steps (McAllister et al. 2025).
+2. Long‑horizon RL integration – Flow Policy Optimization frames PPO as a conditional FM, yet variance explodes beyond 1k steps (McAllister et al. 2025).

-3. Uncertainty calibration – Unlike diffusion, FM has no natural noise scaling; Bayesian extensions are missing.
+3. Uncertainty calibration – Unlike diffusion, FM has no natural noise scaling, and we lack Bayesian extensions.

-4. Theoretical generalisation – Provable Wasserstein bounds on FM density error remain open beyond 2‑W OT straight paths.
+4. Theoretical generalization – Provable Wasserstein bounds on FM density error remain open beyond 2‑W OT straight paths.

 8 References